johnperry-math/AoC2020/README.md

 I did a bit of work with types here, relying on subtypes to define ranges for rules and options.
 I don't think I did enough with types; there should have been an Option type.
 One day I may rewrite this to take that into account.

+## Day 20: Jurassic Jigsaw

+Find monsters in monochrome images that have been cut into squares, then thrown up in the air & allowed to fall to the ground.
+Yup: rotations and reflections are in play!

+Completed, using a LOT of types.
+It may actually have been overkill.
+The complexity of the code reflects some of the trouble I had with the assignment.
+I've actually simplified it a bit already, but I've also noted where I think it should be simplified further.

+Made use of constants, rename expressions, a "for" expression to exit a loop, references and renames, custom ranges, "for" expressions inside "if" expressions, and some other stuff I can't recollect at the moment.
+If I do, I'll update.